 How many hours of study are required each day?

 Your workload will depend on how many credits you take each semester.
 15 credits is considered full-time study and will normally require an average of 4 hours of classes and 3 – 5 hours of homework each day.

-How is BA program pricing determined?
+How is the undergraduate and graduate program pricing determined?

-Are there any scholarships or need-based aid services for the BA available at RYI?
+Are there any scholarships available at RYI?

 Is there the possibility of working in Nepal to earn a sufficient income to cover living expenses and incidentals?

 The Government of Nepal’s regulations prohibit foreign students from seeking employment and, as such, this option is not normally available.

 Is the degree and/or the University accredited internationally ?